rajghosh06-dev/oss-website/README.md

 - Statuses: Idea, In Progress, Completed, Need Updation.
 - Recruitment Toggle: Open (accepting members) / Full.
-- Skill Tags: Match contributors to relevant projects. (optional/have to be viewed)
+- Skill Tags: Match contributors to relevant projects. (optional/have to be re-viewed)

 ---